beyzacskn/robotframework_Selenium_QNB/README.md

 # Robot Framework + Selenium example
-This is step by step guild-line to help you:
- * Setup environment for Robot Framework and Selenium
- * Setup text editor for editing test cases
- * Run a simple test case

 **Note**: I'll use Sublime Text 3 instead of Ride.
 Because it's just my favourite text editor.